kobus-v-schoor/dotgit/README.md

 # dotgit
-## A simple bash program to store and manage all your dotfiles
+## A comprehensive and versatile dotfiles manager

 Using dotgit will allow you to effortlessly store all your dotfiles in a single git repository. dotgit doesn't only do storage - it also manages your dotfiles